College Fellow in the Department of Music at Harvard University, 2019-

 Past Experience as Instructor of Record (McGill University)

-The Art of New Music (Winter 2018, co-designed and team-taught with James Rubino).
+The Art of New Music (Winter 2018, co-designed and team-taught with composer James Rubino).
 Topics: genealogy of techniques and styles in contemporary art music (post-1968); cross-disciplinary approaches to understanding the technological, social, and political conditions of new music.

 Popular Music after 1945 (Fall 2017, team-taught with Eric Smialek; Winter 2017, sole instructor).
 Topics: historical survey of popular music artists, genres, and institutions; intersections of popular music culture with broader social, political, and economic contexts.